amckenna41/DCBLSTM_PSP/README.md

 * `/psp` - main protein structure directory containing all modules and code required for building and training models locally.
 * `/psp_gcp` - Google Cloud Platform distribution for training and building models for PSP on the cloud
 * `/tests` - unit tests for project using unittest Python framework.
+* `/results` - final trained DCBLSTM model and all its results and model artefacts.

 Issues
 ------